-Later this process was efficiently used to supply the high demand of fuel needed by the air forces of Great Britain and the United States, in winning World War II.
+Later this process was efficiently used to supply the high demand of fuel needed by

 5.5 Alkenes and their addition reactions

 - Define alkenes.
 (14.2b part) - Describe a test to distinguish between saturated and unsaturated hydrocarbons.
 (14.2k) - Describe addition reactions of ethene.
 (E.g. bromination, hydration, and hydrogenation.
 Details of reaction conditions are not required.)
 (14.3k) - Link the reactivity of alkenes to unsaturation.
 (14.3l part)